amphp/thread/QUICKSTART.md

 #### What's *really going on* in that code

 The output of the above demo script is itself rather unremarkable.
-Basically all we did was call `sleep(1)` three times with a lot more overhead than would have been required had we simply invoked the same function directly without AMP. **But wait ...** if you actually ran the example code in your console you would have seen that the program completed in ~1 second.
-And therein lies the magic of parallel processing.
-Had we called `sleep(1)` three times synchronously in our program it would have needed ~3 seconds to complete.
-Now, telling our CPU to take a nap three times is a spurious use of parallelization to be sure; but the larger implication should be clear:
+Basically all we did was call `sleep(1)` three times but with a lot more overhead than would have been required had we simply invoked it three times directly. **But wait ...** if you actually run the example code in the console you'll see that although we made three `sleep(1)` calls the program still completed in ~1 second.

+This is the magic of parallel processing.
+Had we synchronously called `sleep(1)` three times in our program it would have needed ~3 seconds to complete.
+Of course, telling our CPU to take a nap three times is a spurious use of parallelization to be sure; but the larger implication should be clear:

 > We can use parallel asynchronous calls to execute multiple IO-bound operations (like database
 > queries) at the same time and significantly improve the speed with which we're able to generate
 > the overall result.

+Additionally, because the calls to `Amp\JobDispatcher::call()` return immediately we can continue doing other things while we wait for our result callbacks to return.

 ## 5. The tip of the iceberg